Taylor, Bean & Whitaker: Ocala Funding; lawsuit by Deutsche Bank and BNP Paribas

 In 2005, Taylor Bean created and then subsequently operated a special-purpose entity subsidiary, Ocala Funding.
 Ocala was a conduit which purchased its home loans, and bundled them into securities which it then sold to Freddie Mac and other investors.
 It funded the mortgage loan business by selling $1.75 billion of worthless asset-backed commercial paper short-term notes to Deutsche Bank and the mortgage subsidiary of BNP Paribas.
 Deutsche Bank bought about $1.2 billion of the notes, and BNP had purchased about $480.7 million in the notes.

 Ocala hired Bank of America as both its trustee and collateral agent for the Ocala commercial paper.
 Prosecutors said that Ocala Funding engaged in what they stated was one of the largest bank frauds in United States history.

-In litigation unrelated to the Taylor, Bean & Whitaker Plan Trust, Deutsche Bank and BNP Paribas sued Bank of America over the $1.75 billion in losses stemming from the fraud, saying their agreements required that Ocala hold $1.6 billion in cash or mortgage loans as collateral to be deposited with Bank of America, and that Bank of America breached its custodial and trustee obligations and improperly transferred billions of dollars of funds that were serving as collateral at Ocala's request.
+In litigation unrelated to the Taylor, Bean & Whitaker Plan Trust, Deutsche Bank and BNP Paribas sued Bank of America over the $1.75 billion in losses stemming from the fraud, saying their agreements required that Ocala hold $1.6 billion in cash or mortgage loans as collateral to be deposited with Bank of America, and that Bank of America breached its custodial and trustee obligations when it accepted Ocala's request to improperly transfer billions of dollars of funds that were meant to be serving as collateral.

-The case is being heard by Judge Robert Sweet in the United States District Court for the Southern District of New York.
+The case was heard by Judge Robert Sweet in the United States District Court for the Southern District of New York.
 Sweet allowed some of the case to proceed in March 2011, writing that Deutsche Bank and BNP Paribas had stated a "plausible claim" against Bank of America.

 In June 2012, Judge Sweet dismissed a counter-suit by Bank of America Corp. against the securities units of BNP Paribas and Deutsche Bank, alleging negligence and breach of fiduciary duty on their behalf for their role in the sale of notes issued by Ocala Funding.
 Sweet held that the units, acting as brokers in the sale of the Ocala notes, owed "no duty ... to investigate or verify representations" made in a private placement.
 This lawsuit was settled in April 2015.